 - No Wildcard certificates

 - Some technical skill required for setup

-Buypass is a relative newcomer to the SSL certificate scene, but they have earned a good reputation for their robust, dependable solutions.
+Buypass is a relative newcomer to the SSL certificate scene, but it has earned a good reputation for robust, dependable solutions.
 Buypass is trusted by all major browsers.

 The major perk to using Buypass is that their SSL certificates are good for 180 days, compared to the 90-day period for SSL from Let’s Encrypt.
 So, you don’t have to worry about renewing certificates as often.